jhofseth/QED-Vacuum-Thrust-Control/README.md

 ### Installation

-Uninstall other versions of python if not already using Python Manager
+If using Windows 11, ninstall other versions of python if not already using Python Manager

 Install Python Manager [https://www.python.org/downloads/](https://www.python.org/downloads/)